-General Minor Questions (Advising, Internships, or Program Questions)
+General Minor Questions (Advising, Independent Studies, or Program Questions)

 Dr. Sara Rinfret, Associate Professor & Chair

 Once you have made a decision to declare the nonprofit administration minor, you can obtain a Major/Minor/Option Change form from either the Griz Central Registration Counter in the Lommasson Center, or the Department of PA & Policy (Law 146).
-Fill out the appropriate information as indicated on the Change of Major form and then get the required signatures from Sara Rinfret or Andrea Vernon.
+Fill out the appropriate information as indicated on the Change of Major form and then get the required signatures from Dr. Sara Rinfret.
 Return the form to the Registration Counter in Griz Central or leave the completed form in the drop box outside Griz Central.

 New Fall 2020, UM undergraduate students now have the option to complete a nonprofit certificate.
 This twelve-credit certificate allows students to focus specifically on nonprofit work (complete NPAD 166, 267, 466, and 467), without an internship.
 Please meet with the nonprofit program advisor or department chair to discuss.